-Phase II: Budget and Management Division Review - During this phase of the process, the County Judge and the County Auditor conduct a review of departmental requests.
-Also during this time, the Commissioners Court will receive revenue estimates and fund balance projections from the County Auditor.
-These estimates and projections, as well as tax roll information from the Smith County Appraisal District and the Tax Assessor/Collector, will be used to formulate budget balancing strategies.
+Phase II: Budget and Management Division Review - During this phase of the process, the County Judge, the Budget Officer, and the County Auditor conduct a review of departmental requests.
+Also during this time, the Commissioners Court will receive estimates and fund revenue balance projections from the County Auditor.
+These estimates and projections, as well as tax roll from the County information Smith Appraisal District and the Assessor/Collector, will be used to formulate budget balancing strategies.

-The Auditor will receive input from the County Judge and the Commissioners Court in terms of their priorities at the initiation of the review phase.
-The County Auditor will present the Commissioners Court with preliminary revenue estimates and a summary of departmental requests.
+The Auditor and Budget Officer will receive input from the County Judge and the Commissioners Court in terms of their priorities at the initiation of the review phase.
+The County Auditor will present the Commissioners Court with preliminary revenue estimates and the Budget Officer will present a summary of departmental requests.
 This information will form the basis for a priority setting session of the Commissioners Court.

-Once the final tax roll is received and the effective tax rate has been calculated, the Commissioners Court will again be informed on the status of the budget.
+Once the final tax roll is received and the effective tax rate has been calculated, the

+Commissioners Court will again be informed on the status of the budget.
 The Commissioners Court will again give direction relating to any possible tax rate increase or decrease.

 Prior to the finalization of the budget, each office is informed of the recommended level of funding for their department.
 Any disagreement may be appealed by the office or department to the Commissioners Court during the next phase of the process.
-The County Auditor will provide the Commissioners Court with a balanced budget in the Proposed Budget document.
+The Budget Officer will provide the Commissioners Court with a balanced budget in the Proposed Budget document.